ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 improve tracking for names, and dependent status on tax forms.

 This person will be listed as ["Guardian"].
 By design, most will be parents, but some may be a grandparent or other relative.
+This will include new columns in the state table to indicate the simulant ID of the guardian or guardians associated with that simulant.

 There are two groups that need to have parents/guardians initialized and we will address those separately: children under the age of 18, and